prody/ProDy/doc/scripts/index.rst

 ===============================================================================

-This script is used to extract a selection of atoms from a PDB file, i.e. running ``python pdbselect.py 1p38 selected.pdb "protein and name CA"`` will write Cα atoms in :file:`selected.pdb` file.
+This script is used to extract a selection of atoms from a PDB file, i.e. running :command:`python pdbselect.py 1p38 "protein and name CA"` will write Cα atoms in :file:`1p38_selected.pdb` file.

 Running :command:`python pdbselect.py -h` displays: